MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-ModuleManifest.md

 # Copyright statement for this moduleCopyright = '(c) 2012 User01.
 All rights reserved.'
 # Description of the functionality provided by this module
 # Description = ''
-# Minimum version of the Windows PowerShell engine required by this module
+# Minimum version of the PowerShell engine required by this module
 # PowerShellVersion = ''
-# Name of the Windows PowerShell host required by this module
+# Name of the PowerShell host required by this module
 # PowerShellHostName = ''
-# Minimum version of the Windows PowerShell host required by this module
+# Minimum version of the PowerShell host required by this module
 # PowerShellHostVersion = ''
 # Minimum version of the .NET Framework required by this module
 # DotNetFrameworkVersion = ''